 Some of the driving factors for this high demand of electricians include the nation’s growing infrastructure, increased renewable energy usage and modern building systems.1,2 Another reason for the predicted shortage is that electricians who are currently working are expected to retire, leaving a labor gap if new workers with the proper electrician training do not enter the job market.1

-The U.S. Census reports that the average age of all electricians was 40.9 in 2019, the last year that data is available.3
+The U.S. Census reports that the median age of all electricians was 40.9 in 2021, the last year that data is available.3

-To break it down by gender, the average age of a male electrician in 2019 was 40.9, and the average age of a female electrician was 39.4.3
+To break it down by gender, the median age of a male electrician in 2021 was 40.9, and the Median age of a female electrician was 39.4.3

 How Old Are Most Electricians?

 Of the 914,000 electricians working in the U.S. during 2021, most of them were aged 35 to 44, reports the Bureau of Labor Statistics (BLS).
 Below is a breakdown of demographic age data for electricians.4